2016 Rookie Team Criteria

 - Rookie Grants - to help first year teams get financially off the ground.
-Some examples of past Rookie grants are NASA, SRT-Nypro, and Community Foundation of Texas.
+For more information regarding Rookie Grants, please click on the following link: http://www.usfirst.org/roboticsprograms/frc/available-frc-grants

 3. Where multiple schools were combined into a single team, and that team now wants to separate into different teams, or any single team wants to separate into different teams, the new teams do not qualify as Rookies unless the requirements set forth above in 2 are met.
-These teams will need to register as a "New" team in the Team Information Management System (TIMS) by following the Create/Re-establish a Team link, and follow all steps accordingly.
-See 2015 Team Combines and Separations for additional details.
+These teams will need to register as a "new" team in the Team Information Management System (TIMS) by clicking on the Create/Re-establish a Team link, and following all steps accordingly.
+See 2016 Team Combines and Separations for additional details.

 4. Where multiple existing teams want to combine into one team, the new team does not qualify as a Rookie unless the requirements set forth above in 2 are met.
-The team will need to register as a "New" team in TIMS by following the Create/Re-establish a Team link, and follow all steps accordingly.
-See 2015 Team Combines and Separations for additional details.
+The team will need to register as a "new" team in TIMS by clicking the Create/Re-establish a Team link, and following all steps accordingly.
+See 2016 Team Combines and Separations for additional details.

 6. If individual students who have been involved in a team leave that school and start a team in their new school that team also is generally considered a Rookie providing it meets condition 1, and does not involve sufficient students to be considered a version of condition 3.
 As a maximum, the number of students in the new team that have competed in prior teams must not exceed 5.

 It is important to remember that these are guidelines only and FIRST will review special situations on a case-by-case basis as they are brought to our attention.
-Teams that do not meet the guidelines and wish to submit a petition for Rookie Status may do so by writing to us at firstname.lastname@example.org with a full description of their situation.
+Teams that do not meet the guidelines and wish to submit a petition for Rookie Status may do so by writing to us at firstname.lastname@example.org.
+We ask the following be added to the subject line: “Request for 2016 Rookie Status” along with a full description of the situation.

-We want to thank all FIRST teams and team mentors for your continued support of FIRST, and our Rookie teams.
-Without your support we could not make available the FIRST experience to all of the new young people wishing to participate.
+We want to thank all FIRST teams and team mentors for their continued support of FIRST and our Rookie teams.
+Without your support, we could not make the FIRST experience available to all of the new young people wishing to participate.